dancun616/phase-2-week-1/README.md

 # To run the application
 ### Alternative one
-Click on the Github pages link provided and you will be directed to the weather application directly.
+Click on the Github pages link provided and you will be directed to the Flatiron Bank application directly.

     https://vocal-pegasus-e1c294.netlify.app/